 Red Dirt Harvest Festival 2007

-Categories: Grape Ranch, Indie Music, Music Festival, Norman, Okemah, Oklahoma, Oklahoma Music Scene, Red Dirt Music, Stillwater, Texas music, Tulsa, music, music charts
+Categories: Grape Ranch, Indie Music, music, music charts, Music Festival, Norman, Okemah, Oklahoma, Oklahoma Music Scene, Red Dirt Music, Stillwater, Texas music, Tulsa

 Okemah, Ok.
 Sept.
 1-2, 2007